AcedenD/CMPE131team4/USE_CASE_DESCRIPTION.md

 	* Users can create tasks which can be scheduled on a particular date and time with set priority to track deadlines.

     4.Central Calender
 	* A central calendar for visual presentation of tasks and deadlines and the user can create new tasks.

     5.Track online time
-	*
+	* Tracks time spent online by recording the login time and the log out time of the user and saving the total time worked.

     6.User able to change password
 	*